gepo/apns-http2/README.md

 ## cURL HTTP/2 support

-You need cURL with HTTP/2 support installed on your system for this library to work.
+You need cURL with HTTP/2 support installed on your system for this library to work. cURL supports HTTP/2 starting version 7.43.0.

 ### Check if your installation supports it